$k$-path graphs: experiments and conjectures about algebraic connectivity and $\alpha$-index: Basic Concepts

 A subset $S \subset V$ is a \textbf{vertex separator} for a pair of non-adjacent vertices $u$ and $v$ (a $uv$-separator) if removing $S$ from the graph separates $u$ and $v$ into distinct connected components.
 A \textbf{minimal $uv$-separator} is a $uv$-separator that does not contain another $uv$-separator as a proper subset.
 When the vertex pair is not mentioned, $S$ is called a \textbf{minimal vertex separator}.
 A \textbf{clique tree} of $G$ is a tree $T$ whose vertices are the maximal cliques of $G$ such that for every pair of maximal cliques $Q, Q'$, the path between them in the tree $T$ contains the intersection of these two cliques.
 According to \cite{Blair93}, clique trees of chordal graphs allow represent the graph compactly and efficiently.
 Given a chordal graph, there exists a set of clique trees associated with this graph.
 It can be proved that verifying that $S \subset V$ is a minimal vertex separator is equivalent to verifying $S=Q \cap Q'$ for some pair of maximal cliques $Q, Q'$, that represent vertices in a clique tree of a chordal graph.
 Furthermore, the set of minimal vertex separators of the chordal graph is represented in this way in any clique tree.
 Other definitions and results on graphs and chordal graphs can be found in \cite{DIESTEL:01}, \cite{Blair93}, and \cite{GOLUMBIC:80}.

-The {\bf Laplacian matrix} of a graph $G=(V,E)$, where $|V|=n$, is defined as $L(G) = D(G) - A(G)$, where $D(G) = diag(d_{v_1}, \dots, d_{v_n})$ is the diagonal degree matrix of the graph's vertices and $A(G)$ is its adjacency matrix. $L(G)$ is symmetric, so it has $n$ real eigenvalues, and it is also positive semidefinite, so all its eigenvalues are nonnegative.
-Furhermore, the matrix $L(G)$ is singular and therefore the smallest eigenvalue is equal to zero.
+The {\bf Laplacian matrix} of a graph $G=(V, E)$ of order $n$ is defined as $L(G) = D(G) - A(G)$, where $D(G) = diag(d_{v_1}, \dots, d_{v_n})$ is the diagonal degree matrix of the graph's vertices and $A(G)$ is its adjacency matrix. $L(G)$ is symmetric, so it has $n$ real eigenvalues, and it is also positive semidefinite, so all its eigenvalues are nonnegative.
+Furthermore, the matrix $L(G)$ is singular, and therefore the smallest eigenvalue is equal to zero.
 The eigenvalues of $L(G)$ are denoted by $\mu_1(G)\geq \dots \geq \mu_{n-1}(G) \geq \mu_n(G) = 0$.
 In \cite{Fiedler:73} it is proved that a graph is connected if and only if $\mu_{n-1}(G) > 0$.
 This eigenvalue is called {\bf algebraic connectivity} and is denoted by $a(G)$.
 Fiedler also proved that the vertex connectivity is an upper bound for the algebraic connectivity of non-complete graphs.

 The \textbf{signless Laplacian matrix} of a graph $G$, denoted by $Q(G)$, is obtained from the sum of the diagonal matrix and the adjacency matrix, $Q(G) = D(G) + A(G)$.
-The characteristic polynomial of this matrix $Q$ is denoted by $p_Q(\lambda)$, and its eigenvalues (also known as $Q$-eigenvalues) are denoted by $q_1(G) \geq q_2(G) \geq \dots \geq q_n(G)$, with $q_1(G)$ being the largest of them, known as the \textbf{index} of $Q(G)$ or \textbf{spectral radius} of the signless Laplacian matrix.
+The characteristic polynomial of this matrix $Q$ is denoted by $p_Q(\lambda)$, and its eigenvalues (also known as $Q$-eigenvalues) are denoted by $q_1(G) \geq q_2(G) \geq \dots \geq q_n(G)$, being $q_1(G)$ known as the \textbf{index} of $Q(G)$ or \textbf{spectral radius} of the signless Laplacian matrix.